Overview and eligibility

 If you have been infected and have a partner or family member who is also infected, you can make a separate claim for compensation.

-If more than one person in your life has been infected, you can make separate claims.
-Injury compensation awards will be available for each person who was infected.
+If more than one person in your life has been infected, you can make separate claims for injury compensation relating to each of them.

 We'll help you understand what to do